thiblahute/meson-website/Cheat-sheet.md

 This example uses only plain C. For C++ you would set the variable <tt>CXXFLAGS</tt>.

 After this you just compile your code and run the test suite.
-Address sanitizer will abort executables which have errors so they show up as test failures.
+Address sanitizer will abort executables which have bugs so they show up as test failures.

 ## Using Clang static analyzer ##